scalable-software/web.component/README.md

 ## Usage

 The below steps will guide you through all the unique feature associated with the demo web component, a `pin-button`.
 As the name implies, the `pin-button` is a simple button that can be switched `on` and `off`.
-But includes both a declarative and imperative API, event handling, and state management.

 1. After successful build, run the following command: